 - Lubrication- Since your HVAC system has various moving parts, it is necessary to keep them properly lubricated so that damage doesn’t occur.
 It takes experience to use the right amount of lubrication so that everything works properly.

 - Condensate Drain Line- A clog in the drain line can pose all sorts of problems, including mold and other moisture issues, not to mention cause your HVAC to stop working entirely since it cannot convert the humidity to water when there is no place for the water to go.
-During air conditioning maintenance, the line will be checked to see if it needs cleared and also to see if there are any leaks that could result in water damage.
+During air conditioning maintenance, the line will be checked to see if it needs cleared and also to see if any leaks could result in water damage.

-- Inspect Coils and Other Parts- If the coils are clogged, dirty, or damaged, you’ll face a higher than normal utility bill as the unit has to work harder.
+- Inspect Coils and Other Parts- If the coils are clogged, dirty, or damaged, you’ll face a higher-than-normal utility bill as the unit has to work harder.
 Coils and other parts of the HVAC system are thoroughly cleaned and any bent coil fins are resolved.
 Other parts are checked for wear and tear so that any problematic parts can be replaced before they can cause other damage that could be costlier to resolve.

-- Inspect Ductwork- Even the newest, most energy efficient HVAC equipment cannot operate efficiently if there is a problem with the ductwork, so repairs or replacement for bad ductwork is an important part of air conditioning maintenance.
+- Inspect Ductwork- Even the newest, most energy-efficient HVAC equipment cannot operate efficiently if there is a problem with the ductwork, so repairs or replacement for bad ductwork is an important part of air conditioning maintenance.